 A black eye is a bruising of the soft tissues surrounding the eye.
-Also known as an eye contusion it usually happens following an impact or trauma to the eye.
+Also known as an eye contusion.
+It is very common in sport and usually happens following an impact or trauma to the eye.

 Black eyes are common in contact sports such as rugby, and especially boxing.
 They are caused by a direct impact of a blunt object, to the eye area.
 The skin around the eye is very thin and so it doesn’t take much to damage the underlying blood vessels, resulting in bleeding and subsequent bruising.

-Other, non-sporting causes may include falls where the head hits the ground face first or falls onto an object such as an item of furniture and fights or punches directly to the face.
+Other, non-sporting causes include falls where your head hits the ground face first or falls onto an object such as an item of furniture and fights or punches directly to the face.